PBonvang/BaseVault/Zettlekasten/Fleeting notes/Permanent notes.md

 - [ ] Does it reference the source of the knowledge?

 If the note checks off every point on this list, it's a worthy permanent note and should thus be a permanent note.

+Note that permanent notes aren't set in stone, but is continuously updated with new understandings of the concept.
+A fleeting or literature note can therefore update existing permanent notes.
 # References
 - [[How to take smart notes]]